 I was excited to try the Bolle Scarlett Goggles with NXT Photochromic lenses, which claim to automatically darken and lighten in response to changing light conditions; making the lens darker when conditions are bright, but increasing the visible light transmission when there’s less sun.

 Bollé is one of those brands that I’ve always seen but never really tried.
 I knew they made goggles, but I didn’t know anything else about them.

-Bolle Scarlett Review
+Bolle Scarlett Fit

 The first thing I noticed when I picked up these Bollé Scarlett Goggles is that they felt less substantial than the goggles I typically wear, a pair of large frameless spherical Dragons.
-I appreciated how the Scarlett’s smaller footprint fits better with my helmet, eliminating the pressure on my nose, which I frequently experience with my larger Dragons.
+I appreciated how the Scarlett’s smaller footprint fits better with ski helmet, eliminating the pressure on my nose, which I frequently experience with my larger Dragons.
 Also, the flexible frame moved easily to match the shape of my face.

 How a goggle looks isn’t the most important part of picking a goggle, but it darn close.
 And in that regard, these Bollé Scarlett snow goggles do a great job adding interest without being stereotypically feminine.
 I love the floral swatches on either side of the strap, and colorful stripe on the left side of the frame.
 These details add a pop of color which helps the goggles stand out while maintaining a sleek look.

 There were downsides though.
 That flexible frame felt too soft somehow as if they were made from lower quality material.
 They felt fine on my face and held up to regular wear, but handling them you could tell they weren’t top quality.